Vlada0/DistributedSystems/README.md

 - An API as a Data Warehouse
 - Distributed Mongo database with three replica sets
 - Reverse Proxy middleware
-- Load balancing on the Proxy's level
+- Load balancing on the Proxy level
-- Redis caching on the Proxy's level
+- Redis caching on the Proxy level
 - Swagger Open API Spec

 ### The whole solution contains 4 projects